System-rat/ansi/docs/api/manipulators.rst

-Certain manipulators take parameters and return a wrapper struct with a lambda so the global namespace isn't polluted with an overload for lambdas with that kind of type signiture.
+Certain manipulators take parameters and return a wrapper struct with a lambda so the global namespace isn't polluted with an overload for lambdas with that kind of type signature.

 Some example code: